ballerina-platform/ballerina-dev-website/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">update</td>
-<td class="cDescription">Update the Ballerina tool.
+<td class="cDescription">Update the Ballerina Tool.
 For more information, see <a href="/learn/keeping-ballerina-up-to-date/">Keeping Ballerina Up to Date</a>.
 </td>
 </tr>
 </table>